On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

 where $\theta_{\rm arc}$ is the arc's orbital bending angle.
 For the spin precession in a straight, Eq.~\ref{eq:F} gives

 where $\gamma_1$ and $\gamma_2$ are the particle's Lorentz energy factors at the entrance and exit of the straight, respectively.
-One can use Eqs.~\ref{eq:G} and~\ref{eq:H} to obtain and sequentially multiply the spin rotation matrices of the individual sections.
+One can next use Eqs.~\ref{eq:G} and~\ref{eq:H} to obtain and sequentially multiply the spin rotation matrices of the individual sections.
 One thus builds a spin rotation matrix of the entire ring.
 It can be analyzed to extract the spin rotation axis and angle over a single turn.
 This approach, however, yields a rather cumbersome expression even for the simple layout shown in Fig.~\ref{fig:ring_schematics}.
 It makes it difficult to understand the functional dependencies and relative importance of the different design parameters.
 Such a direct calculation is still useful to benchmark an approximate but highly accurate calculation described below.

 It is instructive to treat the EDM signal as a perturbation to the MDM spin motion.
 This is of course valid to a high degree of accuracy because the EDM spin effect is many orders of magnitude smaller than the MDM one.
-Such an analysis technique is used, for example, to analyze the effect of ring imperfections and calculate a spin resonance strength.
+Such an analysis technique is used, for example, to analyze the spin effect of ring imperfections and calculate a spin resonance strength.
 This technique has been demonstrated to yield accurate results~\cite{PhysRevLett.124.194801}.

-According to this technique, the EDM effect is considered a perturbation in the so-called natural spin reference frame ($\hat{e}_1$, $\hat{e}_2$, $\hat{e}_3$).
-The initial orientation of the spin reference frame can be chosen arbitrarily but it is convenient to align it at the start point with the accelerator reference frame:
+According to this technique, the EDM effect is considered as a perturbation in the so-called natural spin reference frame ($\hat{e}_1$, $\hat{e}_2$, $\hat{e}_3$).
+The initial orientation of the spin reference frame can be chosen arbitrarily but, at the start point, it is convenient to align it with the accelerator reference frame:

-The natural frame follows the MDM spin motion around the ring, {\em i.e.} the MDM component of the spin remains fixed in such a frame.
-Since the ring is spin transparent, the natural frame is periodic with the orbital rotation and returns to the orientation given by Eq.~\ref{eq:I} every turn.
-Evolution of the natural frame unit vectors in the accelerator reference frame is described by
+The natural frame follows the MDM spin motion around the ring, {\em i.e.}, the MDM component of the spin remains fixed in such a frame.
+Since the ring is spin transparent, the natural frame is one-turn periodic and returns to the orientation given by Eq.~\ref{eq:I} on every pass.
+Evolution of the natural-frame unit vectors in the accelerator reference frame is described by